 Dr. Robert Stickgold and his colleagues investigate the sleep-dependent aspects of cognition, focusing on the roles of sleep and dreaming in off-line memory reprocessing.
 In examining the role of sleep in cognitive processes, Dr. Stickgold’s work aims to define, delineate, and demonstrate sleep's role in perception, learning, memory, and emotions, with a focus on sleep as a process that evolved to enhance the consolidation and integration of memories.
 More recently, this work has been extended into studies of alterations in sleep-dependent learning in schizophrenics and of dreaming in amnesiacs.

-Our Summer Training Program in Sleep, Circadian and Respiratory Neurobiology exists in parallel with the student’s training that they receive at the Medical School in which they are enrolled.
-Students accepted to this program will receive a stipend for up to three months.
+Our Summer Research Training Program for Underrepresented Medical Students exists in parallel with the student’s training that they receive at the Medical School in which they are enrolled.
+Students accepted to this program will receive a stipend for up to three months and may also receive additional support for training related housing and travel.
 Supplementary funding may also be available through a student’s home institution.
-More information helpful to students coming to Boston for the summer can be found through the 'Forms and Resources' link below.

 |All Related Links